plenigo/plenigo.github.io/pages/custom_integration/external_user_management_java.md

 ## Implementation without SDK

-Another possibility to register an external user into the plenigo system - can be a direct call to our REST API:
+Another possibility to register an external user into the plenigo system - is a direct call to our REST API:

 * [Register external user](https://api.plenigo.com/#!/external_user_management/registerExternalUser)